The Post-Baccalaureate Program in Psychology & Social Behavior

 Although completion of our program does not guarantee acceptance into the graduate program or job of your choice, it provides you with the opportunity to acquire a foundation of knowledge, research experience or internship experience, letters of recommendation, and personalized advising needed to make your graduate school or job application more competitive.
 Each participant brings a unique background and set of goals to our program.
 A faculty advisor will assist you in developing an individualized program of study, including selecting the courses and hands-on experiences needed to help you reach your goals.

 Students accepted into the program gain the same departmental privileges extended to all of the students in our department, including the opportunity to interact with our community of faculty, researchers, and graduate students.
 You will also be welcome to attend our weekly departmental colloquia and other special events for students.
-You will be invited to quarterly "career workshops" (organized specifically for our post-bacc students) in which you will be able to listen to and ask questions of professionals in the community and/or graduate students at local universities; for example, in Fall 2014, we had a panel of professors and researchers who earned their Ph.D. in Social/Personality Psychology, and in Winter 2015, we had a panel of practicing therapists who had their Ph.D. in Clinical or Counseling Psychology.
-In addition, you would be given access to the computer lab in our department (which is typically reserved only for graduate and honors students), and you will be given a free $15 print credit per quarter (allowing you to print up to 150 pages per quarter in this computer lab).
-Career counseling is also available; UC alum (students who earned their bachelor's degree at any UC) will be enrolled in the UCI Career Center One-Pass program (http://career.uci.edu/alumni/services-alumni/), and non-UC-alum (students who earned their bachelor's degree somewhere other than a UC) will have access to meetings with a career counselor at the UCI Extension Office.
-Finally, our post-bacc students are eligible to apply for conference travel awards (up to $400 reimbursement for travel to a professional conference without giving a presentation, and up to $800 reimbursement for travel to a professional conference at which you give a presentation) and to apply for a GRE (or MCAT) preparation course (up to $1,000 course fee reimbursement).
+You will be invited to quarterly "career workshops" (organized specifically for our post-bacc students) in which you will be able to listen to and ask questions of professionals in the community and/or graduate students at local universities; for example, in Fall 2016, we had a panel of UCI graduate students who spoke about their path to grad school (and gave tips on taking the GRE); in Winter 2017, we had a panel of individuals who earned a doctoral degree in psychology but whose career does not focus on traditional academic (discipline-specific) research or therapy; and in Spring 2017, we had a panel of UCI professors who spoke about their educational and career journey (and gave advice on preparing and applying for graduate school).
+In addition, you would be given access to the computer lab in our department (which is typically reserved only for graduate and honors students), and you will be given a free printing in the computer lab.
+Career counseling is also available; UC alum (students who earned their bachelor's degree at any UC) will have the option of enrolling in the UCI Career Center One-Pass program (http://career.uci.edu/alumni/services-alumni/), and non-UC-alum (students who earned their bachelor's degree somewhere other than a UC) will have access to meetings with a career counselor at the UCI Extension Office (the cost of these services will be paid by the post-bacc program).
+Finally, our post-bacc students are eligible to apply for conference travel awards (up to $500 reimbursement for travel to a professional conference without giving a presentation, and up to $1,000 reimbursement for travel to a professional conference at which you give a presentation) for travel to up to two conferences and to apply for a GRE (or MCAT) preparation course (up to $1,000 course fee reimbursement).

 Graduate School.
 As of April 2017, 31 of our post-bacc students/alum have have applied to graduate programs.
 Twenty-seven of those students (87%) have been accepted to graduate school, and four students (13%) were not accepted this time around.
 All four students who were not accepted this time around plan to re-apply in the future, after they have re-taken their GREs and/or obtained additional research and/or clinical experience.
 So far, our post-bacc students received offers from Clinical Psychology Ph.D. programs (including UC Berkeley, Simon Fraser University, and University of Nebraska - Lincoln), Counseling Psychology Ph.D. programs (including the University of Missouri, SUNY - Buffalo, and University of Kansas), Social Psychology Ph.D. programs (including Cornell, UC Santa Barbara, University of Minnesota, and Arizona State), Developmental Psychology Ph.D. programs (including UC Irvine, UC Santa Barbara, and North Carolina State), Cognitive Psychology Ph.D. programs (including UT Austin, SUNY - Hunter, and University of New Mexico), and Clinical Psychology Psy.D. programs (including Yeshiva University, University of Indianapolis, Cal Lutheran University, and Alliant University).
 In addition, our students have received offers from master's degree programs in Counseling Psychology (including NYU, San Francisco State, University of Kansas, and Cal Poly San Luis Obispo), Social Work (including UCLA and Boston College), School Psychology (including Chapman University and Cal State Long Beach), Research-Oriented Psychology (including Cal State Fullerton, Cal State San Marcos, and Cal State Northridge), International Educational Development (at Columbia University), and a dual degree in Social Work and Public Health (at San Diego State).